nicolai256/squarize-images/README.md

 # squarize-images

-place this folder in your stable diffusion directory
+place the scripts folder in your stable diffusion directory

 **squarize images script**